-Table 3 summarizes the Mineral Resources, classified according to CIM definitions, for the Project.
-Reasonable prospects for eventual economic extraction, defined in this section of the report, assume open pit mining, run-of-mine heap leach processing of oxide mineralization, mill processing of un-oxidized mineralization or mill processing of gravity separable gold and silver.
+Table 3 summarizes the NBP Mineral Resources, classified according to CIM definitions, for the Project.
+Table 4 lists the MLP Mineral Resources.
+Reasonable prospects for eventual economic extraction assume open pit mining and run-of-mine heap leach processing of oxide mineralization.
+NBP processing also assumes gravity mill processing of higher grade mineralization from the YellowJacket vein and vein stockwork zone and blending the gravity tail material with ROM heap leaching mineralization for final gold recovery.
+MLP processing assumes Biox mill processing of higher grade sulphide mineralization.

 Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
 Numbers may not add up due to rounding.
 There are no known environmental, permitting, legal, title, taxation, socio-economic, marketing, political, or other relevant factors that may materially affect the Mineral Resource estimate in this report.
-The Qualified Person for the Mineral Resource Estimate is Scott Wilson.
+The Qualified Person for both Mineral Resource Estimates was Scott Wilson.

-Table 3: Mother Lode and North Bullfrog, Pit-constrained, Measured, Indicated and Inferred Mineral Resources at Gold Selling Price of USD \$1,250 per Ounce (Effective date September 18, 2018)
+Table 3: North Bullfrog Pit Constrained Measured, Indicated and Inferred Mineral Resource Estimate at a Gold Selling Price of \$1,500 per Ounce